martinfarrow/shSSMParameterManager/README.md

         update           : update the ssm parameter store to the value in the local file

   - -d: data_file, read parameter definitions from the path `data_file`.
 If `data_file` isn't supplied then the value of the environment varable `SSMDATA` is used as the path to the data_file
+  -   -D: Duplicate directory, parameters will be downloaded and an ssmData will be created in this directory

   - -F: path to the `ssm-functions.sh` file, provided in [AWSssmParameterFunction Repo](https://github.com/martinfarrow/AWSssmParameterFunctions).
      If not supplied the value of the environment variable `SSM_FUNCTION_PATH` is used and finally the default value of